 Nick DeRiso is UCR's assistant managing editor.
 He was named columnist of the year five times by the Associated Press, Louisiana Press Association and Louisiana Sports Writers Association during a lengthy career in the newspaper industry, and previously oversaw a daily section that was named Top 10 in the nation by the AP.

-June 2020 New Music Releases
+October 2020 New Music Releases

 Latest edition of Record Store Day's RSD Drops offers another round of exclusive and limited-edition finds.

 55 Years Ago: Otis Redding Sets a New Standard With ‘Otis Blue’